HL7/C-CDA-Examples/Medications/Med oral with indications and instructions/Readme.md

 ###Comments

-* This is an example of a medication administered orally with a PRN coded precondtion, instructions (not PRN), and indications (not PRN).
+* This is an example of a medication administered orally with a PRN coded precondition, instructions (not PRN), and indications (not PRN).

 ###Custodian